 Residencies provide a valuable opportunity for collaboration and conversation about new music, performance, and music entrepreneurship among both faculty and students.
 Residencies also add value to your community through opportunities to engage with local schools, businesses, and concert audience members.

 Residencies help create a richer musical experience for all involved.

 READY TO PLAN A RESIDENCY?

 Great!
-Email me to get started.
-We’ll discuss your goals and ideas, any related fees, and talk about our schedules.
+Fill out the form below to get started.
+We’ll discuss your goals and ideas, related fees, and talk about our schedules.
 Looking forward to working with you!